Conductive education: Continuity and consistency

 In conductive education, continuity is considered necessary to reinforce a new skill.
 An opportunity to use the same skill for many different tasks is also considered essential.
 The system has to provide possibilities for children to practice emerging skills not only in specific learning situations but in the many inter-connecting, in-between situations of which life consists.
 In order to achieve this, CE turns any given part of a child’s day into a learning situation.

 An interdisciplinary model

 Pető believed that, in order to provide a unified treatment, it is vital that the group of professionals who are responsible for the program have training based on the same philosophy and relevant practice.
 Instead of a multidisciplinary approach, Pető applied an interdisciplinary model where a single specially trained group of professionals are responsible for the planning and implementation of the whole process.

 Components

 Pető’s system consists of many interrelated facets, and conductive educators believe that conductive education works only as a unified system, not as a composite or amalgamation.

 Conductive Education as a system has seven significant elements: Group, Facilitation, Daily Routine, Rhythmic Intention, Conductive Furniture, Task Series, and the Conductor.

 Research

-Both a 2000 Swedish report, and a 2003 review concluded that according to the heiristic value in research, further research needed to be invited.
+Both a 2000 Swedish report, and a 2003 review concluded that according to the heuristic value in research, further research needed to be invited.